joonho3020/rtl-simulation-reading/README.md

 - How many processors can fit in a single FPGA & how many processors/modules/boards would we need to simulate a reasonably sized CY SoC?
 - What are some problems that might show up when scaling this system up in such a way that it can support a billion gate simulation?
 - (Since this word seems like some magic keyword to people) Heterogeneous integration of processor designs?
 Can we design certain modules/blocks to have different number of operands, bitwidth, ... to optimize for area & performance?
 - How to do X-propagation?
-We can encode that by just using 2 bits instead of 1 bit so I guess this won't really be a problem.
-But can we formally prove that certain parts of the design won't have X's and just use the 2 bits to store actually 2 bits?
+We can encode that by just using 2 bits instead of 1 bit but that will have a significant area overhead.
+However, the most recent palladium started supporting X-propagation as well.
+Maybe they only have certain processors that have X-modeling while most processors only support 2 state simulation?
+Static analysis to identify gates that will not be X's for certain.

 ## Week 2 - uarch